ET Phone Home

 uvicorn.run(app, host="127.0.0.1", port=8000)

-Set up: extracting a JSONPath
+Set up: extracting a JSONPath to a Polars Series

 Polars has functionality to work with JSON as a dtype:

-: Extract the first match of JSON string with the provided JSONPath expression.
+json_decode(): Parse string values as JSON (takes adtypeor infers it)json_path_match(): Extract the first match of JSON string with the provided JSONPath expression.

 We're interested in the latter: we'll pass a JSONPath to specify a field/sub-field of the response

-, to make a new column in the DataFrame.
+to put in a Polars Series, to make a new column in the DataFrame.

 Throws errors if invalid JSON strings are encountered.
 All return values will be cast to

-regardless of the original value.
+Stringregardless of the original value.

-The following helper function jsonpath
+The following helper function jsonpath:

 - takes

-, the name of the Polars column we've put our HTTP response body (JSON string) in, and wraps it inpl.col()
+response, the name of the Polars column we've put our HTTP response body (JSON string) in, and wraps it inpl.col()if it's not already a Polars expression. - reads the string as JSON and accesses the

-JSONPath (will always give a string value)
+pathJSONPath (will always give a string value)

 import polars as pl